NYCDEV/nycdev.github.io/pages/notes.md

 [NERDDISCO][nerddisco] is an initiative around music visualization in the browser and on LEDs.

+[Tristan Perich][tristan-perich] is a tech artist whose work is inspired by the aesthetic simplicity of math, physics and code.

 # Internet of Things - IoT

 [The Things Network][things-network] is a global community of 19138 people over 89 countries building a global Internet of Things data network, they use a radio frequency protocol called LoRaWAN and Bluetooth 4.2.